 Skip to main content

-Examples show how Duckie components fit together for larger systems.
-Each blueprint starts with the business process, then breaks the design into deployable functions such as intake, triage, human review, reporting, and feedback loops.
+Examples show how Duckie components fit together for larger systems and integration patterns.
+Use the short pattern pages for focused implementation ideas, and use the blueprints when you want a fuller business-process design.
 These pages are meant to be read alongside the product docs.
 They explain what to build and link back to the reference pages for how each Duckie component works.

 Designing Agent Systems